aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

 The `proc` file system, which usually lies in `/proc` directory of a Linux system, contains information about the runtime of the system and all processes on the system.
 This information is stored in the form of files or file-like objects which can be read from using simple text readers such `cat` or `grep` and can be modified by high-privileged users and processes for different purposes.

 If let's say a vulnerability like **LFI (Local File Inclusion)**, **command injection** or similar exists on a web app, which provides an attacker with read access on the target system.
-This exposes the `/proc` file system and most likely sensitive information along side of it.
+This exposes the `/proc` file system and most likely sensitive information alongside of it.
 This is something I can personally relate to when solving CTF machines.

 ## A little scenario